open-hand/choerodon-oauth/README.md

 ## Installation and Getting Started

 * database：
-The `iam-service` database of the used choerodon micro services framework.
+The `iam-service` database of the used Choerodon Microservices Framework.

 * Then run the project in the root directory of the project：
 ```sh